Amirksr/reduCart/README.md

 └── .gitignore
 ```

-## 🔍 Deep Copy Refactoring
+## 🔍 Reducer Refactoring

-The heart of this project lies in the file `src/Redux/reducer.js`, where the reducer logic has been **refactored using deep copy** (`JSON.parse(JSON.stringify(...))`) to avoid mutating nested objects within the state.
-This ensures:
+The reducer logic in `src/Redux/reducer.js` has been **refactored using `.map()` and object spread syntax** to create new references for updated data.
+This technique:

+- Ensures immutability of state
-- Predictable state updates
+- Prevents accidental state mutation
+- Supports Redux principles for pure reducer functions
-- Better debugging and testing
+- Makes debugging and testing more reliable
-- Compliance with Redux best practices

 ## ⚙️ Getting Started